-Getting stuck in a job search rut is easy to do and very common amongst the majority of job searchers I encounter.
+Getting stuck in a job search rut is easy to do and very common amongst the majority of job searchers I meet.
 If you’re not careful, or aware of the ways around this rut, your job search can take significantly longer.
 It can also take a hit to your mental game, masking your ability to see a light at the end of the job search tunnel and dinging your confidence significantly.
-Before you continue your job search, you’ll want to know everything there is to identifying and getting around the job hunt rut.
+In this post we’ll share everything you need to know for identifying and getting around the job hunt rut.

 There are many signs that a job searcher is stuck in a rut and the job searcher will typically experience one or more of these signs if they are stuck (or about to become stuck):